 The Genetic Information Non-Discrimination Act of 2008 (GINA), in combination with the protections already in place as part of the Health Insurance Portability and Accountability Act (HIPAA), protects against discrimination in health coverage and employment based on genetic information.
 This means that health insurance companies and employers cannot ask for genetic information about individuals or use that information to make decisions about insurance coverage or terms of employment.

-It is important to note that some individuals may have health insurance plans or work for specific employers that are not covered by GINA.
-Usually, these health insurance plans or employers have their own alternative protections regarding access to and use of genetic information in place.
+It is important to note that some people may have health insurance plans or work for specific employers that are not covered by GINA.
+Usually, these health insurance plans or employers have their own alternative protections in place regarding access to and use of genetic information.
 The resources listed below provide more information about which health insurers and employers are covered by GINA.